mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 Each page type is represented by two php classes: a data object and a controller.
 Don't worry about the details of page types right now, we will go into much more detail in tutorial two.

-Create a new file //HomePage.php// in //mysite/code//.
+Create a new file *HomePage.php* in *mysite/code*.
 Copy the following code into it:

 	:::php
 	<?php